codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

    .. image:: /img/manage_classes/viewversions.png
       :alt: View Versions

-3. View the list of all previous version and click Revert for the version to which you want to revert.
+3. View the list of all previous versions and click Revert for the version to which you want to revert.

    .. image:: /img/manage_classes/revertversion.png
       :alt: Revert Version